slav4ocom/React-Students/README.md

 use http://localhost:8080/react to open start page of project

 You need to install <b>express</b> and <b>mssql</b> packages for current testing.
+If you want to develop project, instalation of babel compiler is needed.
  Also MSSQL database server is needed to be running for tests with database, but this is not critical and you can still view functionality of web site anyway.

 # 18.may.2021